startreedata/pinot-recipes/recipes/csv-files-spaces-column-names/README.md

 ***

-Clone this repsitory and navigate to this recipe:
+Clone this repository and navigate to this recipe:

 ```bash
 git clone git@github.com:startreedata/pinot-recipes.git